chijui/g_spec/README.md

 OpenMP library available (or do not know how to access it), leave the flag set to FALSE.

-Second, the flag DOUBLE_PREC will turn on double precision if set to "TRUE" or (by default) "FALSE".
-Double precision is more accurate with the cost of memory.
-But in practice, single precision should be good.

-Third, the flag BLAS_subroutines uses BLAS matrix vector multiplication routines to propagate wavefunction in dynamic wavefunction propagation scheme.
-By default, it is set to "FALSE".

-Fourth, the flag USE_OpenBLAS makes the complier use optimized OpenBLAS library instead of BLAS, LAPACK, and LAPACKE libraries.
-By default, it is set to "FALSE".

-The following four indicates the paths of libraries.

-The GROMACS_DIR flag should be set to the absolute path of your GROMACS installation directory, e.g. /home/mike/apps/gromacs/.
+Second, the GROMACS_DIR flag should be set to the absolute path of your GROMACS installation directory, e.g. /home/mike/apps/gromacs/.

-The BLAS_DIR flag must be set to the absolute path of the BLAS installation directory, e.g. /home/mike/apps/blas.

-The LAPACK_DIR flag must be set to the absolute path of the LAPACK installation directory, e.g. /home/mike/apps/lapack.
+Finally, the LAPACK_DIR flag must be set to the absolute path of the LAPACK installation directory, e.g. /home/mike/apps/lapack.
 Note that this package must include the lapacke header files for linking with C code.

-Finally, the OpenBLAS_DIR flag should be set to the absolute path of the OpenBLAS installation directory if any, e.g. /home/mike/apps/OpenBLAS.

 (2) Compile the code.
 In the same directory as your Makefile and source code